Siberian squill planting campaign in Warsaw

 Tags

-biodiversity carbon footprint car sharing climate change community gardens CSR diy eco education ecological education ecological workshops ecology employee volunteering employee workshops employer branding environment environmental education environmental protection event-cleaning event-education event-flowers event-trees event-volunteering fast fashion flower meadow flower planting global warming microplastic miyawaki forest natives tree species planitng-event planting-event pocket forest pollution sdg sharingeconomy sustainability sustainablebusiness sustainable development Sustainable Development Goals sustainable travel sustainable urban agriculture tree planting trees urban agriculture zero waste
+biodiversity climate change CSR eco education ecological education ecological workshop ecological workshops ecology educational workshops educational worksops employee volunteering employer branding environment environmental education environmental protection event-cleaning event-education event-flowers event-trees event-volounteering event-volunteering fast fashion flower meadow flower planting Forest in a Jar global warming google greenwashing miyawaki forest natives tree species natural soaps planitng-event planting-event pocket forest Stellantis sustainability sustainable development sustainable urban agriculture trash tree planting trees urban agriculture warsaw workshops zero waste